EmileDqy/Workout-Starter-Pack/README.md

 #### TODOS :

-- Critical :
+- Critical:
     - clean the code
+    - add tests (unittesting + mocks)
     - Use datetime instead of seconds for the timers
     - Fix the possible errors that can occure with the config file
     - Rename the project ?
-- Priority high :
+- High priority:
     - Fix the tray (not closing properly and when we click on a button it breaks the CSS later on)
     - Create an UI for the configuration
     - Create the workshop
     - Add online community workshop (for the exercises and the config files)
 - Ideas for later :
     - Use pyQt5's webview in order to render the webpage.
 It'll allow the program to close the window on its own